daos-stack/daos/src/vos/README.md

 time of the starting server.
 This ensures that any updates at an earlier time are forced to restart to ensure we maintain automicity since timestamp data is lost when a server goes down.
-2. Postive entry cache.
+2. Positive entry cache.
 An LRU cache per target for existing containers, objects, dkeys, and akeys.
 One LRU array is used for each level such that containers, objects, dkeys, and akeys only conflict with cache entries of the same type.
 Some accuracy is lost when existing items are evicted from the cache